French soldiers pursing jihadists killed in Mali helicopter collision | DW | 27.11.2019

 The two helicopters collided during an operation against militants in Mali's restive northern region.
 Jihadists have intensified their attacks in recent weeks despite efforts to rein in terrorism in the country.

-Thirteen French soldiers were killed in Mali's Liptako region late Monday when three helicopters and a squadron of Mirage jets arrived to support grounds troops against Islamist extremists, France's defense ministry said Tuesday.
+Thirteen French soldiers were killed in Mali's Liptako region late Monday when three helicopters and a squadron of Mirage jets arrived to support ground troops against Islamist extremists, France's defense ministry said Tuesday.

 Shortly after French troops launched an attack against the insurgents, who fled on motorbikes and in a pick-up truck, the two low-flying French military helicopters collided, killing all onboard the two aircraft.